BU-KABlab/PANDA-BEAR/documentation/end_user_manual.md

 Description: 3 series of experiments for polymer-deposition-voltage-screening with 10mm wells, comparing the voltage of the CA.
 """
 # Import the experiment type and the scheduler
-from panda_lib import EchemExperimentBase, scheduler
+from panda_lib import scheduler from panda_lib.experiments import EchemExperimentBase

-PROJECT_ID = 123
-EXPERIMENT_NAME = "polymer-deposition-voltage-screening"
+# Set the initial or constant values your experiment will use
-CAMPAIGN_ID = 1
+campaign_id = 1
-PLATE_TYPE = 7  # 10 mm diameter wells on gold
-PROTOCOL_NAME = abc_experiment name_01.py # The name of the protocol file you wrote

 voltages = [1.0, 1.5, 2.0]
 replicates = 3